Benjamin KAHANE

 To set up the framework for JEF, you must do the following:

-export FLEX_IP= 'ifconfig | grep -Eo 'inet (addr:)?([0-9]_.){3}[0-9]_' | grep -Eo '([0-9]_.){3}[0-9]_' | grep -v '127.0.0.1' | grep -v '192.168.1'>
+export FLEX_IP= 'ifconfig | grep -Eo 'inet (addr:)?([0-9]_.){3}[0-9]_' | grep -Eo '([0-9]_.){3}[0-9]_' | grep -v '127.0.0.1' | grep -v '192.168.1'>-Add the following entries in your host file, in order to run the Consul and Enterprise services:

 <DOCKER IP> mysqlhost dockermachine consul